AndRo-Marian/Web-Media/README.md

 Unified Remote: 3.11.0.2483 (50)
 Lua: 5.1

+For: YouTube, Twitch, and for same shortcuts web players.

 # Layout description:

 1. Select a browser to focus automatically when pressing a button.